-The views of children, their social workers, independent reviewing officer, birth parents and the fostering family will be sought in the annual review.
-Health and safety checks will be completed annually, and DBS and medical references are updated every second or third year.
+The views of children, their social workers, independent reviewing officers, birth parents and the fostering family will be sought in the annual review.
+The foster carer agreement, and health & safety checks will be completed annually, and DBS checks are updated every third year.
+Medical checks are updated every second year or annually when the Foster Carers reach 60 years of age.